justinelut/mpesapay/README.md

 # Mpesa Pay

-Mpesa Pay is a JavaScript library that enables developers to easily integrate Mpesa payments into their Node.js applications.
-It provides an easy-to-use interface for initiating Mpesa STK Push requests, allowing customers to pay for goods and services directly from their mobile phones.
+Mpesa Pay is a JavaScript library that enables developers to easily integrate Mpesa payments into their Node.js, Next.js, SvelteKit, and Nuxt.js applications.
+It provides an easy-to-use interface for initiating STK Push requests, facilitating Business-to-Business transactions, checking Account Balances, and verifying Transaction statuses.

 ## Installation